 - To provide an overnight shelter facility for the SAPS until they can place the children in another place of safety.

 Our Therapists visit the Tshwane Place of Safety on a weekly basis.
 The aim of these visits is the identification of any developmental delays and to offer therapy to those babies in need of early intervention therapy.
-Our therapists also offer training and guidance to the caregivers.
+Our therapists also offer training and guidance to caregivers.